OrbitCloud/azure-dns-forwarder/README.md

 ## Overview

-- Lightweight ~42MB Alpine/dnsmasq based container
+- Lightweight/minimal Alpine & dnsmasq based container
 - Forwards DNS queries to Azure's Internal DNS server
-- Ideal for P2S & S2S VPN, ExpressRoute, or other network peering scenarios as Azure's DNS server is not reachable from external clients
+- Ideal for P2S & S2S VPN, ExpressRoute, or other network peering scenarios when Azure's DNS server is not reachable from external clients
 - Deploy as Azure Container App, Container Instance or Kubernetes Service